Sit-ups and crunches are mainstays of a classic core workout, but they're not doing your abs as many favors as you might think.

 - Start in a straight-arm plank, making sure your body forms a line from head to hips to heels.

-- Lift one foot a few inches and hold for 15 seconds.
+- Lift one foot a few inches and hold for as long as you can (try to work up to 15 seconds).

 - Set that foot down.